 NOTE: Since the digital signature only needs to remain valid for a short period of time, 10.24 s, the key sizes can likely be shorter, e.g., an ECDSA curve with a length of 224 (equivalent security of 112 bits) might be used instead of a curve of length 256 (equivalent security of 128 bits).
 This improves performance, e.g., it decreases the communication overhead.
 Specific parameters are out of scope of the present document and would be defined in the normative phase.

 Another option is the use a type of hash chain solution as TESLA.
-In a concrete instantation, the DSnF signs the anchor of a hash chain with 64 links assuming that we need a hash chain link every 160 ms, i.e., each step of 16 SFNs is linked to a new hash chain link.
-This hash chain is then h_64 h_63 …h_1 h_0 where h_64 is the public anchor of the hash chain and h_0 is the secret seed of the hash chain. h_i = HASH(h_{i-1}) with i = 1, …, 64 and HASH() is a cryptographic hash function.
-The public anchor is signed by the DSnF as part of the static data and h_0 is the seed of the hash chain and it is provided to the gNB in a secure way.
+In a concrete instantiation, the DSnF signs the anchor of a hash chain with 64 links assuming that we need a hash chain link every 160 ms, i.e., each step of 16 SFNs is linked to a new hash chain link.
+This hash chain is then h64 h63 …h1 h 0 seed where h64 is the public anchor of the hash chain and seed is the secret seed of the hash chain. h0=HASH(seed) and hi = HASH(h{i-1}) with i = 1, …, 64 and HASH() is a cryptographic hash function.
+The public anchor is signed by the DSnF as part of the static data and is the seed of the hash chain is provided to the gNB in a secure way.
 When the base station broadcasts a message, it discloses the message authentication code (MAC) that is computed with hash chain link that is only disclosed in the following message.
-For instance, the first message M_0 will contain the current values of dynamic fields denoted here as m_0, a MAC of the dynamic fields computed with h_63.
-Next to it, M_0 also includes the current hash chain link, in this case, this correspons to the anchor h_64, i.e.,
+For instance, the first message M0 will contain the current values of dynamic fields denoted here as m0, a MAC of the dynamic fields computed with h63.
+Next to it, M0 also includes the current hash chain link, in this case, this corresponds to the anchor h64, i.e.,

-M_0 = m_0, h_64, MAC(m_0, h_63)
+M0 = m0, h64, MAC(m0, h63)

-The UE needs to buffer m_0 and the MAC that can be verified in the following timeslot (after 160 ms) when the following message M1 = (m_1, h_63, MAC(m_1, h_62) is received.
-In particular, the verification consists in checking: (i) whether h_64 = HASH(h_63) and the message authentication code is correct.
+The UE needs to buffer m0 and the MAC that can be verified in the following timeslot (after 160 ms) when the following message M1 = (m1, h63, MAC(m1, h62) is received.
+In particular, the verification consists in checking: (i) whether h64 = HASH(h63) and the message authentication code is correct.

+The following diagram illustrates how MIB and SIB1 are digitally signed by DSnF and how a hash chain is generated and used to verify dynamic fields (e.g., SFN).
+It shows that MIB can be extended to include some bits of a MAC if not a complete MAC due to its constraint in size, and SIB1 can be extended to include a MAC.
+When the MAC is included in MIB or SIB1, the corresponding hash key used to generate the MAC may be disclosed in a new SIB that is broadcasted after SIB1.
+In this way, a UE can verify both static and dynamic fields after acquiring the new SIB.